JasonHarrisonSchwartzman/ELF-Code-Injection/README.md

 cd ELF-Code-Injection
 ```

-Now that you are in the directory with virus, inject.py, feel free to add any ELF file to this directory for testing.
+Now that you are in the directory with the virus, inject.py, feel free to add any ELF file to this directory for testing.
 When you want to run the virus and infect all ELF files in the current directory run:
 ```
 python3 inject.py
 ```